-When I experienced my first American winter, at age 5, I was mesmerized by the evergreens dressed up in baubles and lights.
+When I experienced my first American winter at age five, I was mesmerized by the evergreens dressed up in baubles and lights.
 The foreign fir captured my heart.
 But my ammu said, “Christmas trees are for Christians.”
 I wondered what trees had to do with God and focused on the facts, “But Santa won’t come!”
-My persistence paid off, I secured a one-foot prickly plastic pine and a popcorn garland that winter.
+My persistence paid off, and I secured a one-foot prickly plastic pine and a popcorn garland that winter.

 Not much has changed, I still love the facts.
 This is what I found: evergreens are an ancient symbol of rebirth and everlasting life.
 It was eventually adopted by Christians as a symbol of Christ’s rebirth.
 Today, American courts have ruled it a secular symbol, along with Santa and reindeer.
 This is where thousands of years have brought us.
 I wonder where we will go in the next thousand years?